reillypascal/personalsite-ssg/pages/wiki/reading/ai-criticism.md

 ## Weaknesses of AI as a Tool

+- Chengshuai Zhao et al., “[Is Chain-of-Thought Reasoning of LLMs a Mirage?
+A Data Distribution Lens](https://arxiv.org/pdf/2508.01191)”

+> Our results reveal that \[Chain-of-Thought (CoT)\] reasoning is a brittle mirage that vanishes when it is pushed beyond training distributions.
+This work offers a deeper understanding of why and when CoT reasoning fails, emphasizing the ongoing challenge of achieving genuine and generalizable reasoning.

+Cognitive scientist and AI researcher Gary Marcus [notes the following about these results](https://garymarcus.substack.com/p/gpt-5-overdue-overhyped-and-underwhelming):

+> In 1998 I wrote that “universals are pervasive in language and reasoning” but showed experimentally that neural networks of that era could not reliably “extend universals outside \[a\] training space of examples”. \[…\]

+> Throw in every gadget invented since 1998, and the Achilles’ Heel I identified then still remains.
+That’s startling.
+Even I didn’t expect that.

 - Kosmyna et al., “[Your Brain on ChatGPT: Accumulation of Cognitive Debt when Using an AI Assistant for Essay Writing Task](https://arxiv.org/abs/2506.08872)”

 > EEG revealed significant differences in brain connectivity: Brain-only participants exhibited the strongest, most distributed networks; Search Engine users showed moderate engagement; and LLM users displayed the weakest connectivity.
 Cognitive activity scaled down in relation to external tool use. \[…\]

 > Over four months, LLM users consistently underperformed at neural, linguistic, and behavioral levels.

+- METR, “[Measuring the Impact of Early-2025 AI on Experienced Open-Source Developer Productivity](https://metr.org/blog/2025-07-10-early-2025-ai-experienced-os-dev-study/)”

+> We conduct a randomized controlled trial (RCT) to understand how early-2025 AI tools affect the productivity of experienced open-source developers working on their own repositories. \[…\]

+> When developers are allowed to use AI tools, they take 19% longer to complete issues—a significant slowdown that goes against developer beliefs and expert forecasts.
+This gap between perception and reality is striking: developers expected AI to speed them up by 24%, and even after experiencing the slowdown, they still believed AI had sped them up by 20%.

 - William Harding, Matthew Kloster, “[Coding on Copilot: 2023 Data Suggests Downward Pressure on Code Quality](https://www.gitclear.com/coding_on_copilot_data_shows_ais_downward_pressure_on_code_quality)”

 > We find disconcerting trends for maintainability.
 Code churn -- the percentage of lines that are reverted or updated less than two weeks after being authored -- is projected to double in 2024 compared to its 2021, pre-AI baseline.
 We further find that the percentage of “added code” and “copy/pasted code” is increasing in proportion to “updated,” “deleted,” and “moved” code.
 In this regard, code generated during 2023 more resembles an itinerant contributor, prone to violate the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)-ness of the repos visited.

-- METR, “[Measuring the Impact of Early-2025 AI on Experienced Open-Source Developer Productivity](https://metr.org/blog/2025-07-10-early-2025-ai-experienced-os-dev-study/)”

-> We conduct a randomized controlled trial (RCT) to understand how early-2025 AI tools affect the productivity of experienced open-source developers working on their own repositories. \[…\]

-> When developers are allowed to use AI tools, they take 19% longer to complete issues—a significant slowdown that goes against developer beliefs and expert forecasts.
-This gap between perception and reality is striking: developers expected AI to speed them up by 24%, and even after experiencing the slowdown, they still believed AI had sped them up by 20%.

 </section>